Metaphysical sculptures by George Perendia

-This is an exhibition is of contemporary “road-side” memorial steles that combine symbols of ancient cultures and crashed car parts as signs of our contemporary, technologically advanced civilisation and of its vulnerability.
+This collection is of contemporary “road-side” memorial steles that combine symbols of ancient cultures and crashed car parts as signs of our contemporary, technologically advanced civilisation and of its vulnerability.
 It aims to remind that the unpredictable behaviour of nature and human psyche may nevertheless lead to tragic consequences for this civilisation as whole.

-George’s sculptural work has been greatly inspired by contemporary technology and science, the archaeology and arts of ancient Mediterranean and Mexican cultures and the medieval memorial sculptural art of road-side steles.
+His sculptural work has been greatly inspired by the contrast between contemporary technology and science, the archaeology and arts of ancient Mediterranean and Mexican cultures and the medieval memorial sculptural art of road-side steles.

 Some of the presented sculptures were conceived in the late 1970’s, executed, and shown in several group and one-artist shows during the early 1980’s prior to his move to England.
-This exhibition also presents the more recent works including “Who is afraid of VW” and “A Memorial for a Known Cyclist” which was shown last year at the London Foundry gallery as a memorial for a friend, a cyclist and artist, killed at a nearby roundabout.
+This collection also presents the more recent works including “Who is afraid of VW” and “A Memorial for a Known Cyclist” which was shown in 2004 at the London Foundry gallery as a memorial for a friend, a cyclist and artist, killed at a nearby roundabout.

 “These works should be displayed in every car insurance company’s reception” (A visitor at a previous exhibition)